AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [[Setup Your Pipeline,](pipeline-setup.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

-* [AEM as a Cloud Service technical documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service.html) - If you already have a firm understanding of AEM and headless technologies, you may want to directly consult our in-depth technical docs.
+* [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult our in-depth technical docs.
 * [npm](https://www.npmjs.com) - AEM themes used to quickly build sites are based on npm.
 * [webpack](https://webpack.js.org) - AEM themes used to quickly build sites rely on webpack.